Uninen/datatable-experiment/README.md

 - Automatic and responsive **pagination**
 - **Search** for both local and remote data
 - Simple **filtering** for both local and remote boolean values
+- Simple and powerful way to **export data** using your own export function
 - Written in TypeScript, tested with Cypress.io

 ## Design goals